 In today's freelance tip, we're going to talk about money, particularly, your financial cash-flow.
 One of the major differences between working a 9-5 job and working as a freelancer is the unpredictability of income.
 Unlike your regular job, you get a specific or a more regular amount of income every 15 days or so.
 With freelancing, you're the captain and you're in charge how much you'd like to receive.
 The possibility of earning beyond your minimum wage is so high, you'll probably even earn 10 folds if you have the skills and the will to really work hard.

 For six years working as a freelancer, I’ve gone through the different financial cycles of freelancing.
 There are times when the business picks up and clients are just coming in from everywhere.
 But just like the waves of the sea, there is the ebb and flow that you need to be constantly aware and be prepared to tackle once it gets on your way.

 In today's tip, I'm sharing with you some things to remember so you can ride the tide and maintain a healthy cash flow for your business.

 1. Sell Your Services Directly

-If you find all your freelance work from bidding sites like Upwork, Elance or Freelancer.com it’s time for you to make sure you have a website where you sell directly to clients.
+If you find all your freelance work from bidding sites like Upwork or Freelancer.com it's time for you to make sure you have a website where you sell directly to clients.
 With this setup, you can ask for an upfront fee and receive payment right away.
 There's no need for you wait for another 3-5 or even weeks days before you actually get your pay.
 You also reduce the possibility of not getting paid for the work you do.
 If you are using Paypal to invoice make sure that you check out this video on “How to Get A Higher Exchange Rate on Paypal”

 2. Diversify your income source